Behind The Scenes At The San Francisco Food Bank

-Paul Ash is the executive director of the San Francisco and Marin Food Banks.
-And he’s taking us on a tour of the main distribution center in Potrero Hill.
+Paul Ash was the executive director of the San Francisco and Marin Food Banks for 32 years.
+In this short audio documentary, he takes us on a tour of the main distribution center in Potrero Hill.

 “We receive many truckloads, everyday, of fresh fruits and vegetables, canned products, dry products like rice and beans,” he says.
 “They come into our warehouse, they are stored and sorted in cases of fresh products and quickly turned around and distributed to people in the community who don’t have enough to eat.”